-At The Hawkins Law Firm, with offices in Albertville, Arab, and Guntersville, Alabama, we have found that early estate planning allows us to assist you best with your specific estate planning needs.
+At The Hawkins Law Firm, with offices in Albertville, Arab, Guntersville, and Scottsboro, Alabama, we have found that early estate planning allows us to assist you best with your specific estate planning needs.
 We provide guidance in determining the legal documents that are necessary to achieve your goals and develop those documents according to an overall strategy for a comprehensive estate plan.

 For some, simple wills combined with powers of attorney and medical directives will suffice.
 In other cases, testamentary trusts, revocable trusts or other more specialized trusts should be considered, depending on your specific needs.
 Your estate plan should also be reviewed and possibly revised periodically to addresses life changes such as marriages, births, divorces, deaths, inheritance, changes in business ownership and retirement.